 Mosquito Bay is highly protected and can only be accessed via kayaking tours with licensed tour guides.
 In a nutshell, a tour is required to experience this phenomenon first hand.

 Tips for visiting bioluminescent bays in Puerto Rico

-There are a few things to consider before booking your trip that will increase your chances of a phenomenal visit to the bioluminescent bays in Puerto Rico.
+There are a few things to consider before booking your trip that will increase your chances of a phenomenal visit.

-- Schedule your visit during Puerto Rico’s dry season, which is roughly December through March.
-(I don’t know about you, but that definitely makes Puerto Rico perfect for a warm getaway in the winter!)
+First, schedule your visit during Puerto Rico’s dry season, which is roughly December through March.
+I don’t know about you, but that definitely makes Puerto Rico perfect for a warm getaway in the winter!

 Up next, check out more of my favorite travel tips for Puerto Rico and beyond: